General FoodCorps Questions

 How long is a term of service in FoodCorps?

 FoodCorps requires service members to complete a minimum of 1,700 hours during the year-long term of service.
 You should be available for full-time service, during regular school and business hours, throughout your service year.
 Evening and weekend events are occasionally required.
-The next term will officially begin September 1, 2014 and run through July 31, 2015.
-There is also a week-long, required orientation August 9th-15th at Lewis & Clark College in Portland, OR, that all incoming service members are required to attend.
-If you cannot commit to the full term, please consider applying to serve with us next year.
+The current term officially began September 1, 2014 and will run through July 31, 2015.
+There is also a week-long, required orientation in early August at Lewis & Clark College in Portland, OR, that all incoming service members are required to attend.
+If you cannot commit to the full term, please consider applying to serve with us the following year.